fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - **Description**
     - **Reference**
   * - **iss**
-    - It MUST be an HTTPS URL that uniquely identifies the PID/(Q)EAA Issuer.
-The Wallet Instance MUST verify that this value matches the PID/(Q)EAA Issuer where it has requested the Credential.
+    - It MUST be an HTTPS URL that uniquely identifies the Credential Issuer.
+The Wallet Instance MUST verify that this value matches the Credential Issuer where it has requested the Credential.
     - [:rfc:`9068`], [:rfc:`7519`].
   * - **sub**
     - It identifies the subject of the JWT.
 It MUST be set to the value of the ``sub`` field in the PID/(Q)EAA SD-JWT-VC.